 A note on terminology: Corona Virus is the “common” name, but scientifically they call it COVID-19… just so you know.
 I will refer to it in both ways

 Also, with birthing classes getting cancelled left and right (I did a whole post on what to do if your class got cancelled) — please use code PC10 to save 10% on my Online Prenatal Class for Couples.
 It’s always a great way to get prepared from the comfort of your home!

 What we know about Pregnancy & the Corona Virus (COVID-19)

 As a note: I would 100% talk to your provider about your particular circumstance and the Corona virus at your next appointment.
 Ask them things to watch for & if you’re more susceptible than others.
 Since they know you — and your health history, they are your best ally.

 What we know: It seems to be very little, but from everything I read it seems like Corona Virus and the Flu are very similar (the Corona Virus being more problematic).

 - Pregnant woman, if they were to get the Covid-19 virus would be more susceptible to problems — just as they are with the flu.
 However, studies are showing that maybe you’re not… (again, the science is very “young”)

 - However, most people will get it — have something very similar to the flu and move on (which I have seen in the hospital recently).

 The most common complication with COVID-19 is that you would get pneumonia and have issues with that and getting oxygen to your body.
 Which again, is pretty rare!

 What to do to prevent the Corona Virus if you’re pregnant:

-It is exactly what you do during regular flu season.
+It is really similar to what you’d normally do during cold & flu season.
 The CDC has a great page on prevention.